How a Professional Photographer Looks at a Food Photo

 The wood handle of the knife blends in with the cutting board but is still distinctive enough to stand out.

 The grilled onions are light in color in accordance with the light source, almost as if they are the light source.

-The tomatoes, with their seeds intact give the photo just a splash of color.
+With their seeds intact, the tomatoes give the photo just a splash of color.
 The herbs (is that parsley?) fill in the top right corner, add subtle color but run with the grains of the cutting board.

 And I haven’t even talked about the subject - the NY Strip Steak!

 So tell me.
-Did you plan everyone of those details before shooting the photo or do you make the adjustments while shooting?
+Did you plan all those details before shooting the photo, or did you make the adjustments while shooting?

-I guess what I’m asking is What is going through you HEAD while you are setting up the shot?
+I guess what I’m asking is, What is going through your HEAD while setting up the shot?

 Tim's Response To Me